 What if I am pregnant?

 We offer a Pregnancy Clinic just for pregnant women and new moms.
-The Pregnancy Clinic consists of weekly group appointments with a Treatment Team present, which includes a doctor, therapist, and case manager.
+The Pregnancy Clinic consists of appointments with a Treatment Team present, which includes a doctor, therapist, and case manager.
 In the clinic, women will learn about Neonatal Abstinence Syndrome (NAS) and how to correctly administer the Finnegan Scale (NAS Assessment Tool), preparing for child birth, fetal alcohol syndrome, hepatitis C, breast feeding, and how to effectively communicate with their medical professionals.
 Once a month, a representative from the Department of Health visits the clinic to teach the women about programs that are offered, such as: The Help Us Grow Successfully (HUGS) Program, Child Health and Development (CHAD) Program, Children Special Services (CSS) Program, and Safe Sleep.
 Guest speakers from other local agencies are also invited to help provide resource linkage to the women and their new baby.

 *Treatment should be initiated under the direction of physicians qualified under the Drug Addiction Treatment Act.

 To find a Suboxone doctor/clinic or more information about call the Suboxone hotline 1-888-287-0471